Flowers Bread

 How many accounts does the route have and where is the warehouse located?

-Currently there are 9 accounts that include grocery stores, restaurants, and variety stores.
+Currently there are 9 accounts that include grocery stores and restaurants.
 The location of the accounts and the warehouse will be disclosed upon execution of a Non-Disclosure Agreement.

 How long has the seller owned the business?